iptizer/k8s-kubespray-template/README.md

 # Bootstrap

 The following lines document how to initalize a fresh cluster.
 On a real cluster, or using Vagrant.
-Todo so, the kubespray project will be clones to this directory.
+Todo so, the kubespray project will be cloned to this directory.
 It will be excluded in *.gitignore* and all files are in this folder.

 ## How to use this repository?